Groups of experts and working parties under the EDQM

 WAT Working Party: Water

-On the website of the EDQM you can read more about the work carried out by the individual groups of experts and working parties.
+On the website of the EDQM you can read more about the work carried out by the individual groups of experts and working parties (descriptions of each group can be found under Additional information).